Doctor Strange's Book of Names

 Pura-Shamutra

-A powerful extradimensional being allied with or desiring to ally with The Trinity of Ashes in the War of the Seven Spheres.
+A powerful extradimensional magickal being allied with or desiring to ally with The Trinity of Ashes in the War of the Seven Spheres.
 Destroyed by Jarakk and Urthona in DSSS #57.
 Restored to life by Doc in DSSS #58 to preserve cosmic balance.

 Raggadorr